countitlabs/neon/README.md

 * eeprom_data.h : Controls read and write into eeprom memory chip
 * main.h : Controls all main logic

+# Notes:

+* Make sure the EEPROM memory is cleaned to all 0's before testing

 # To Do:

 * Investigate wireslesly uploading of code to arduino